 Both property owners and contractors should invest in a quality construction contract before work commences.
-This article details some of the most important provisions that are typically found in a construction contract.
+This article details some of the most important provisions that are typically found in a Minnesota construction contract.

 Models For Determining Cost